MCG Manager - v20029

 [Click to view large picture]

-3. Press Target(31) and select a folder (such as C:\Karaoke Songs 2) which already contains the encoded mp3 + mcg song files.
+3. Press Target(31) and select a folder such as C:/Karaoke Songs 2/ which already contains the previously encoded songs.

 4. [Click to view large picture]